Children's human rights

 A convention is an agreement between countries to obey the same law.
-When the government of a country ratifies a convention, that means it agrees to obey the rules set out in that convention.
+When the government of a country ratifies a convention it agrees to obey the rules set out in that convention.

 What the treaty means

-When the treaty came into force, every child in the UK has been entitled to over 40 specific rights.
-The different rights are not ranked in order of importance; instead they interact with one another to form dynamic parts of an integrated unit.
+Since the treaty was ratified, every child in the UK has been entitled to over 40 specific rights.
+The different rights are not ranked in order of importance.
+Instead they interact with one another to form dynamic parts of an integrated unit.

 - the right to life, survival and development